-The Gargrave Neighbourhood Plan must be considered in combination with other relevant development plans within the Craven area and in proximity to Craven.
-This is because, although the spatial allocation of residential and other development in Gargrave alone may not cause significant adverse effects on designated sites, it may do in combination with other spatial development allocations in the wider region.
+The Bradleys Both Neighbourhood Plan must be considered in combination with other relevant development plans within the Craven area and in proximity to Craven.
+This is because, although the spatial allocation of residential and any other development in Bradley alone may not cause adverse effects on designated European sites, it may do in combination with other spatial development allocations in the wider region.

-Craven District Council, Bradford Metropolitan District Council, Harrogate Borough Council, Lancaster City Council, Pendle Borough Council, Ribble Valley Borough Council, and Yorkshire Dales National Park Planning Authority have all planning jurisdictions and development plans adjoining or close to the Gargrave Neighbourhood Plan area.
-Within Craven District, Bradley Parish Council and Cononley Parish Council also have Neighbourhood Plans in preparation and close to completion at the time of writing.
+Craven District Council, Bradford Metropolitan District Council, Harrogate Borough Council, Lancaster City Council, Pendle Borough Council, Ribble Valley Borough Council, and Yorkshire Dales National Park Planning Authority have all planning jurisdictions and development plans adjoining or close to the Bradleys Both Neighbourhood Plan area.
+Within Craven District, Gargrave Parish Council is the only Parish Council to have adopted a neighbourhood plan for their area as of July 2022.
 It is considered that the Local Plan of Craven District Council is by far the most relevant, and this will be considered in detail in this chapter.
-The Core Strategy of the Bradford Metropolitan District Council will also be considered in this chapter, due to its relatively large housing allocation, and also the plan of the Yorkshire Dales National Park Planning Authority because of its proximity to the Gargrave Neighbourhood Plan area.
+The Core Strategy of the Bradford Metropolitan District Council will also be considered in this chapter, due to its relatively large housing allocation, and also the plan of the Yorkshire Dales National Park Planning Authority because of its proximity to the Bradleys Both Neighbourhood Plan area.

-The other local plans associated with these aforementioned planning jurisdictions will be examined with the Gargrave Neighbourhood Plan, in order to determine possible incombination effects in this Examination of Likely Significant Effects.
-The neighbourhood plans of Bradley and Cononley are not thought to be of significance given their very low housing allocations.
-The following paragraphs explain the significance, if any, of each of the neighbouring plans to the Gargrave Neighbourhood Plan.
+The other local plans associated with these aforementioned planning jurisdictions will be examined with the Bradleys Both Neighbourhood Plan, in order to determine possible incombination effects in this Examination of Likely Significant Effects.
+The aforementioned neighbourhood plan of Gargrave is not thought to be of significance given its relatively low housing allocation.
+The following paragraphs explain the significance, if any, of each of the neighbouring plans to the Bradleys Both Neighbourhood Plan.